 Installing licenses on a FortiVoice HA group

-For the Call Center and Hotel Management features, the master and slave FortiVoice units share the license file.
-However, you must install the license file separately on both master and slave FortiVoice units.
+For the Call Center and Hotel Management features, the primary and secondary FortiVoice units share the license file.
+However, you must install the license file separately on both primary and secondary FortiVoice units.